Swastika: Caucasus

-In Armenia the swastika is called the "arevakhach" and "kerkhach" (կեռխաչ) and is the ancient symbol of eternity and eternal light (i.e. God).
-Swastikas in Armenia were found on petroglyphs from the copper age, predating the Bronze Age.
-During the Bronze Age it was depicted on cauldrons, belts, medallions and other items.
+In Armenia, the swastika is called the "arevakhach" and "kerkhach" (կեռխաչ) and is the ancient symbol of eternity and eternal light (i.e., God).
+Swastikas in Armenia were found on Copper Age petroglyphs, predating the Bronze Age.
+During the Bronze Age, it was depicted on cauldrons, belts, medallions, and other items.

 Swastikas can also be seen on early Medieval churches and fortresses, including the principal tower in Armenia's historical capital city of Ani.
-The same symbol can be found on Armenian carpets, cross-stones (khachkar) and in medieval manuscripts, as well as on modern monuments as a symbol of eternity.
+The same symbol can be found on Armenian carpets, cross-stones (khachkar), and in medieval manuscripts, as well as on modern monuments as a symbol of eternity.

 Old petroglyphs of four-beam and other swastikas were recorded in Dagestan, in particular, among the Avars.
 According to Vakhushti of Kartli, the tribal banner of the Avar khans depicted a wolf with a standard with a double-spiral swastika.

 Petroglyphs with swastikas were depicted on medieval Vainakh tower architecture (see sketches by scholar Bruno Plaetschke from the 1920s).
 Thus, a rectangular swastika was made in engraved form on the entrance of a residential tower in the settlement Khimoy, Chechnya.